Use Your Voice

 Walking back to the station, another group of loud drunks pass by on their tour.
 Whitechapel’s residents have been facing the inconveniences caused by these tours on a daily basis for years.

 Alice lives just off Brick Lane and describes that "large megaphones are used" during the six to seven tours that run at the same time.
 She says: "The tours should not be banned, but regulations are needed.”

 Tomas, another Whitechapel local says: "Inconveniences [have been] caused by these tours [for] locals for decades [...], and the tour organiser is fully aware of it, but they 'can’t change anything.'"

 My doubts about the tour have become a reality.
 It's clear to see that there are far better (and cheaper) ways to learn about the infamous serial killer of the 1880s.

-(Names have been changed to protect the identities)
+(Some names have been changed to protect their identity)